Obituary

 No hay anuncios

 Atanazov's life journey, like that of so many others, is in a way the story of the piano that sounds at the tribute.
-"They bought it in Mexico, took it to Paris and, like Drago, it ended up in Barcelona," explained Rocío Alonso, head of Arrels' occupational program and the person in charge of La Troballa, who recalled the disgust and anger Atanazov felt when his bags were stolen, bags in which he kept the money he dreamed of using to buy a keyboard so he wouldn't depend on community pianos.
-"He said he didn't understand life without being in love and music was for him illusion, a spark," recalls Alonso, who concluded the event with a cinematic: "Play it again, Drago".
+"They bought it in Mexico, took it to Paris, and, like Drago, it ended up in Barcelona," explained Rocío Alonso, head of Arrels' occupational program and manager of La Troballa, who recalled the displeasure and rage Atanazov felt when his bags, which he always carried with him and in which he kept the money he dreamed of using to buy a keyboard so as not to depend on community pianos, were stolen.
+"He said he didn't understand life without being in love and music was for him illusion, spark," recalls Alonso, who concluded the event with a cinematic: "Play it again, Drago!".